Followers

 French Carillon

-Recognizing its strategic significance, the French first fortified the site in 1755 and named it Fort Carillon.
-It would play a significant role in the upcoming campaigns of the French and Indian War.
-The power of the place was demonstrated in 1758 when 4,000 French troops defeated 16,000 British troops in a bloody battle aptly called The Battle of Carillon.
-But all forts are meant to be taken, and in 1759, the British returned.
+Recognizing its strategic importance, the French first fortified the site in 1755 and named it Fort Carillon.
+It would play a key role in the upcoming campaigns of the French and Indian War.
+The strength of the location was demonstrated in 1758 when 4,000 French troops defeated 16,000 British soldiers in a fierce battle called The Battle of Carillon.
+However, all forts are meant to be taken, and in 1759, the British returned.
 This time, they drove out the small French garrison.

 Fighting at Fort Carillon